Lawal-create/SCHOOL_DATABASE/README.md

 https://lawal-school-database.herokuapp.com/

-It perform the following functionalities:
+It performs the following functionalities:

 1.Registers a User as either a teacher(admin) or a student(user).

 2.Login a User with given credentials.

-3.Perform CRUD operations for the data stored.
+3.Performs CRUD operations for the data stored.

 ## API DOCUMENTATION